webdevlex/testing/README.md

 ### _Features_

 - Provides a platform for professionals to get in touch and collaborate!

 - Our easy to use messaging system allows users to chat with friends, start group chats and more.

-- Easily search for friends and colleagues and add them as a friend.
+- Easily search for friends and colleagues to add them as a friend.

 ## Table of Contents